 Technology underpins Federal agencies’ ability to deliver services to the public.
 This requires Federal agency Chief Information Officers (CIOs) to partner with their agency leadership and HISP leadership, and their technology teams, to strategically use technology to support the delivery of an outstanding CX.

-If you intend to submit a proposal, please submit your ideas for early feedback through the TMF CX Expression of Interest form.
+If you intend to submit a proposal, please submit your ideas for early feedback through the TMF Expression of Interest form.

 What should agencies apply for?